run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 **For *Projects***

-When Over-Quota is enabled, the excess resources are split between the Projects according to the over-quota-priority weight the admin set.
-When Over-Quota priority is disabled, excess resources are split between the Projects according to weights, and the weights are equal to the deserved quota.
+When *Over-Quota Priority* is enabled, the excess resources are split between the Projects according to the over-quota-priority weight set by the admin.
+When *Over-Quota Priority* is disabled, excess resources are split between the Projects according to weights, and the weights are equal to the deserved quota.
+This means Projects with a higher deserved quota will get a larger portion of the unused resources.

 An example with Over-Quota Weights for projects: